cypress-io/cypress-documentation/content/guides/continuous-integration/introduction.md

 cypress run
 ```

-Depending on which CI provider you use, you may need a config file.
+Depending on which CI provider you use, you may need a configuration file.
 You'll want
 to refer to your CI provider's documentation to know where to add the commands
 to install and run Cypress.
 For more configuration examples check out our
 [examples](#Examples).